Skip to:

 Answer promptly

 Answer emails, texts, Facebook messages or DMs promptly.
-It will establish that these are the quickest and the most efficient ways to reach you.
+Doing this will establish that these are the quickest and the most efficient ways to reach you.
 Make your primary contact your email address.
 For example, when filling up contact details on forms, write down your email address instead of your phone number.

 Sources: How to overcome phone shyness, Brett and Kate McKay, Art of Manliness; How to know if you have phone phobia, Arlin Cuncic verywellmind; Why introverts absolutely loathe talking on the phone, Liz Greene, Introvert, Dear; and Millennials hate phone calls and they have a point, Brianna Wiest, Forbes.
 Accessed November 20, 2019.